Homotopy theory with bornological coarse spaces: Coarse K -homology

-Our motivation to use the notion of quasi-locality in the sense of Definition~\ref{bvcbdfg} is that it ensures the $u$-continuity of the coarse $K$-theory functor $K\cX_{ql}$, see Proposition \ref{hewifeiiu3984u2398244241}, i.e., we did not manage to show that with this more general notion of quasi-locality the resulting coarse $K$-homology functor is $u$-continuous. \hB \end{rem}
+Our motivation to use the notion of quasi-locality in the sense of Definition~\ref{bvcbdfg} in contrast to the weak quasi-locality as in Definition \ref{wetrhiwgfwregwergreg9} is that it ensures the $u$-continuity of the coarse $K$-theory functor $\KXql$, see Proposition \ref{hewifeiiu3984u2398244241}.

+\begin{rem} Note that by Lemma \ref{qwrifuq9erfewdqewdqewdqewd} the weakly quasi-local operators form a closed subspace of all operators.
+In contrast, the space of quasi-local operators defined as in Definition \ref{bvcbdfg} is not closed in general.
+But by Corollary \ref{wtegiuhwefrefwerfwe} it is closed if the coarse structure is generated by a single entourage. \hB \end{rem}

 Let $X$ be a bornological coarse space and $(H,\phi)$ an $X$-controlled Hilbert space.
 In the following we define four versions of Roe algebras.
 They are all closed $C^{*}$-subalgebras of $B(H)$ which are generated by operators with appropriate local finiteness and propagation conditions.